mahmood2395/Raspberry-Pi-OS-64-bit-v11-bullseye/README.md

 # Install Raspberry Pi OS on Android

 This is a Raspbian disk image tuned to work on Pi Deploy (a fork of Linux Deploy).
 It can be used on **any** rooted Android device with an **ARMv7 or newer CPU** running Android 5.0 (Lolipop) or newer.
 Form factor is not important; it could be a phone, tablet, HDMI stick or **any device running Android**.
-For very old devices running Android 4.x, see the [Legacy branch](https://github.com/DesktopECHO/Pi-hole-for-Android/tree/legacy)

 ### Requirements: